-There have been no transfers between Level 1 and Level 2 during 2014 and 2013.
+There have been no transfers between Level 1 and Level 2 during 2015 and 2014.

-The Level 3 loans to customers that amounts to 275.101 million euros is measured at amortised cost using the effective interest rate method less any impairment losses as the management believes that it most effectively demonstrates the fair value of these financial assets.
+The Level 3 loans to customers that amounts to 299,531 thousand euros is measured at amortised cost using the effective interest rate method less any impairment losses as the management believes that it most effectively demonstrates the fair value of these financial assets.
 The Group's accounting policy on loans to customer is discussed in note 1 (section Financial assets) and 3.
 Management estimates that the selected accounting policy on loans reflects the fair value of loans to customers.

-The Level 3 land and buildings that amounts to 2.905 consists of real estate used by the Group in Tallinn and in Tartu (see note 12).
+The Level 3 land and buildings that amounts to 2,870 thousand euros consists of real estate used by the Group in Tallinn and in Tartu (see note 12).